pivotal/docs-platform-automation/docs/getting-started.md

-If you are using Platform Automation for the first time, you have a few options.
+If you are using Platform Automation Toolkit for the first time, you have a few options.

-Our [Overview][overview] of Platform Automation describes it conceptually, and is useful to review prior to diving into more technical content.
+Our [Overview][overview] of Platform Automation Toolkit describes it conceptually, and is useful to review prior to diving into more technical content.

 ## How-to Guides

-We have in-depth procedures for deploying a new Ops Manager and taking over management of an existing Ops Manager with Platform Automation:
+We have in-depth procedures for deploying a new Ops Manager and taking over management of an existing Ops Manager with Platform Automation Toolkit:

-- For more information about deploying Platform Automation with a new Ops Manager, see [Installing Ops Manager][install-how-to].
+- For more information about deploying Platform Automation Toolkit with a new Ops Manager, see [Installing Ops Manager][install-how-to].
-- For more information about deploying Platform Automation with an existing Ops Manager, see
+- For more information about deploying Platform Automation Toolkit with an existing Ops Manager, see
   [Upgrading an Existing Ops Manager][upgrade-how-to].